-Not all laboratories providing ASTM D6866 biobased content testing are qualified to provide such service to applicants of the U.S. Department of Agriculture’s BioPreferred Program.
-Biobased content testing labs must first be accepted by Safety Equipment Institute (SEI), the manager of the BioPreferred Program’s Product Certification and Labelling initiative.
-SEI requires that labs must be ISO 17025-accredited, have no direct exposure to artificial carbon-14 and can demonstrate capability to perform ASTM D6866 testing.
+Not all laboratories providing ASTM D6866 biobased content testing are qualified to provide such service to applicants of the U.S. Department of Agriculture’s BioPreferred® Program.
+Biobased content testing labs must first be accepted by the USDA.
+The labs must be ISO 17025-accredited, have no direct exposure to artificial carbon-14 and can demonstrate capability to perform ASTM D6866 testing.

-SEI requires labs to be accredited to the ISO/IEC 17025 standard, which specifies the general requirements for laboratories to demonstrate competence, impartiality and consistency in carrying out tests, calibrations and sampling.
+The ISO/IEC 17025 standard specifies the general requirements for laboratories to demonstrate competence, impartiality and consistency in carrying out tests, calibrations and sampling.
 According to the International Organization for Standardization (ISO), the ISO 17025 standard allows laboratories to implement a sound quality system and demonstrate that they are technically competent and able to produce valid and reliable results.

 Results of labs that are ISO 17025-accredited are accepted by many laboratories worldwide.
 Test reports and certificates of ISO 17025-accredited labs can be accepted from one country to another without the need for further testing, thereby improving international trade.

-For the BioPreferred Program, the SEI will only accept laboratories if they have no direct exposure to artificial carbon-14.
-Under the standard’s scope and limitations, it is explicitly stated that ASTM D6866 is applicable to laboratories working without exposure to artificial carbon-14.
+Under the standard’s scope and limitations, it is explicitly stated that ASTM D6866 is applicable only to laboratories working without exposure to artificial carbon-14.

 According to ASTM International, artificial carbon-14 can become undetectably ubiquitous on lab surfaces and may randomly contaminate an unknown sample producing inaccurately high biobased content results.

-The BioPreferred Program is an initiative of the US government to increase consumption of biobased products and create jobs.
-The program has two initiatives – a procurement program for federal agencies and a voluntary labelling program for consumer marketing purposes.
-As of June 2018, there are at least 15,000 biobased products listed in the BioPreferred Catalog under 97 product categories.
+The USDA BioPreferred Program is an initiative of the US government to increase consumption of biobased products and create jobs.
+As of June 2022, the Program has identified 139 product categories.

 Based in Miami, Florida, Beta Analytic has performed ASTM D6866 testing since 2004.
 The lab joined the American Society for Testing Materials (ASTM) Subcommittee D20.96 in 2004 to help author the ASTM D6866 standard.